Gender Diverse People Don’t Owe You Androgyny - Deconstructing Gender and Aesthetics

 Content warning: discussions of transphobia and transmedicalism

 I am agender, this means I have no feeling of being a particular gender.
 More broadly, I’d describe myself as genderqueer or gender diverse.
 These labels are often described as non-binary i.e., existing outside the male/female binary.
-My pronouns are they/them and in queer spaces, where many people have thought about gender on a deeper level, no one has trouble using my correct pronouns.
+My pronouns are they/them.
+In queer spaces, where many people have thought about gender on a deeper level, no one has trouble using my correct pronouns.
 Once you dismantle the notion that gender can be perceived, the right words come naturally.
 You realise that you learn a person’s pronouns like you learn their name.

 However, this idea that gender cannot necessarily be perceived is something few have thought about in cis-heteronormative spaces.
 As someone who is perceived as a woman, I am reminded of this all too often.